-See, e.g., THE SEDONA CONFERENCE®, THE SEDONA PRINCIPLES (2d ed.
-2007), Principle 5 ("The obligation to preserve electronically stored information requires reasonable and good faith efforts to retain information that may be relevant to pending or threatened litigation.
-However, it is unreasonable to expect parties to take every conceivable step to preserve all potentially relevant electronically stored information."); THE SEDONA CONFERENCE®, THE SEDONA CONFERENCE® COMMENTARY ON PRESERVATION, MANAGEMENT AND IDENTIFICATION OF SOURCES OF INFORMATION THAT ARE NOT REASONABLY ACCESSIBLE 14 (July 2008) ("If the burdens and costs of preservation are disproportionate to the potential value of the source of data at issue, it is reasonable to decline to preserve the source."); THE SEDONA CONFERENCE®, THE SEDONA CONFERENCE® OF CIVIL TO THE SEDONA CONFERENCE OF COMMENTARY ON LEGAL HOLDS: THE TRIGGER & THE PROCESS (2007).
-This principle addresses the appropriate scope and manner of preservation after the determination has been made that a preservation obligation exists.
-22 Rimkus Consulting Group, Inc. v.
+^{Commentary also addresses the appropriate scope and manner of preservation after the determination has been made that a preservation obligation exists.} Rimkus Consulting Group, Inc. v.
 Cammarata, 688 F. Supp.
 2d 598, 613 (S.D.
 Tex.
 2010) ("Whether preservation or discovery conduct is acceptable in a case depends on what is reasonable, and that in turn depends on whether what was done - or not done - was proportional to that case and consistent with clearly established applicable standards.").
-23 Cf. Rhoads Indus., Inc. v.
-Bldg.
-Materials Corp. of Am., 254 F.R.D.
+Cf. Rhoads Indus, Inc. v.
+Blag.
+Materials Corp. of Am., 254 ER.D.
 216, 226 (E.D.
 Pa.
-2008) ("[H]indsight... should not carry much weight, if any, because no matter what methods an attorney employed, an afterto the least burdensome source, thus empowering courts to control litigation costs and promote efficiency in accordance with Rule 1.
-See FED.
-R. CIV.
-P. 1.
-Likewise, this provision enables courts to protect parties from abusive discovery requests.
-Although any one source is unlikely to meet the requirement of being the most convenient, least burdensome, and least expensive source, parties should carefully weigh these factors when determining which source is optimal.
+2008) ("[H]indsight . . . should not carry much weight, if any, because no matter what methods an attorney employed, an after-the-fact critique can always conclude that a better job could have been done.").

+requests.
+Although any one source is unlikely to meet all three criteria by being the most convenient, least burdensome, and least expensive; parties should carefully weigh each of these factors when determining which source is optimal.

-For example, a court may consider limiting discovery of not reasonably accessible24 back-up tapes if the information stored on the tapes can be obtained from other more accessible sources, such as through hard copy records, testimony, or nonparty discovery.
-If the producing party can easily produce hard copies of the emails, why should that party incur the costs of restoring back-up tapes containing the same emails?25
+For example, a court may consider limiting discovery of backup tapes that are not reasonably accessible24 if the relevant information stored on the tapes can be obtained from other, more accessible, sources, such as hard-copy records, testimony, or nonparty discovery.
+If, for example, the producing party can easily produce hard copies of its requested emails, that party probably should not incur the costs of restoring backup tapes containing the same emails.25

-In determining whether to limit purportedly burdensome or expensive discovery pursuant to Rule 26(b)(2)(C)(i), a court's analysis should be tailored to the specific facts at issue, taking into account the various sources in which the requested information is located, the burden and expense of production from those sources, and whether limiting discovery to less burdensome or expensive sources will result in a reduction in the utility of the information sought.
-For example, hard copy emails may be more accessible and easily produced but because they are not in electronic form, the requesting party must incur the costs of scanning the hard copies and loading them onto a search platform or conducting a manual search.
-In this situation, it may be appropriate for a court to consider the totality of litigation costs, and who should bear certain of those costs, in assessing a request to limit production.
+In determining whether to limit purportedly burdensome or expensive discovery pursuant to Rule 26(b)(2)(C)(i), a court should consider the specific situation of the parties, taking into account the various sources in which the requested information can be found, the burden and expense of production from those sources, and whether limiting discovery to less burdensome or expensive sources will reduce the utility of the information sought.
+For example, the producing party may find that large numbers of emails may be more accessible and more easily produced as hard copies; but, because they will not be in electronic form, the requesting party will have to incur the costs of scanning and loading them onto a search platform or conducting a costly manual search.
+In this situation, it may be appropriate for a court, when it considers a request to limit production, to consider the totality of litigation costs and who should bear certain of those costs.

-Depending on the facts available and the stage of the litigation, the parties and the court may be unable to assess whether limiting discovery is appropriate.
-If the litigation is in its early stages, the parties may not yet be fully aware of all of the viable claims and defenses or factual or legal issues that will ultimately be important to the outcome of the litigation.
-Similarly, if a requesting party seeks production of ESI archived several years ago, the responding party may not have a full understanding of the content of the ESI or its potential value to the litigation.26
+In the early stages of litigation, the parties and the court may be unable to assess whether limiting discovery is appropriate.
+The parties, for example, may not yet be fully aware of all of the viable claims and defenses or the factual or legal issues, which will ultimately be critical in the litigation.
+Similarly, if a requesting party seeks production of ESI archived several years earlier, the responding party may not have a full understanding of the content of the ESI or its potential value to the litigation.26